The Gardens of Temple Dinsley

 which were prolonged without flagging until long after the day had dawned yesterday morning.”

-right angles by another path which led to a new garden room (ringed).
+was crossed at right angles by another path which led to a new garden room (ringed).

 Sketches by E H New, dated between 1894 and 1898, portray aspects of this new scheme:

-The Temple Dinsley gardens were then substantially developed by John Weeks (Link: Weeks) He
+The Temple Dinsley gardens were then substantially developed by John Weeks (Link: Weeks)

-1869 for an annual rent of £200.
+29 September 1869 for an annual rent of £200.

-Road which led to The Cottage.
+which led to The Cottage.
 These remained in William Darton’s portfolio.

-The detailed map shown above has points of interest.
-Walls are shown as continuous lines, while
+The detailed has points of interest.
+Walls are shown as continuous lines, while paths and two drives

-paths and two drives are shown as broken lines.
-Villagers working at the house had two paths to
+are shown as broken lines.
+Villagers working at the house had two paths to use from School Lane.

-use from School Lane.
-A well house beside Temple Farm is indicated and there are a cluster of
+A well-house beside Temple Farm is indicated and there are a cluster of outbuildings to the north-

-outbuildings to the north-west of the mansion.
-The few areas where trees are growing are depicted
+west of the mansion.
+The few areas where trees are growing are depicted and bodies of water such

-and bodies of water such as ponds and the rectangular ornamental fish pond are also shown.
+as ponds and the rectangular ornamental fish pond are also shown.

 Apart from two small areas to the north of the house, there does not appear to be much garden

-the four intervening years.
+during the following four years.

 Fir trees